 Have you ever heard of the "five mother sauces"?
 This is a series of five versatile sauces that are vital to any cook's repertoire.
 To put it in layman's terms, this group of sauces is considered the root system from which all other tasty classic French sauces stem.
+Once you have these mastered, check out our other French cooking resources.

 Hollandaise sauce, photo via A Modern Take on the Mother Sauces